-It wasn't the response he was hoping for, but it was all he was going to get.
-He sighed sadly; how could he ever get back into her good graces?
-He cursed at himself as he turned back to what was happening.
-He was in an unknown land full of monsters, running into God knows what kind of danger; this was no time to be thinking about that sort of thing.
+It wasn't the response he had hoped for, but it was all he was going to get.
+He sighed sadly, wondering how he could get back into her good graces… then he cursed at himself as he turned back to the moment.
+He was in an unknown land full of monsters, running into who knew what kind of danger; it was no time to be thinking about that sort of thing.

 Suddenly, the forest ended and the foursome found itself at the bottom of a high, rocky hill.
-A huge cave mouth opened before them, beckoning.
-Patamon and Gatomon stood just inside it, doing the exact same thing.
+A huge cave mouth opened before them, and Patamon and Gatomon stood just inside it, waving.
 "Come on!
 We'll be safe here," Gatomon said.

 The kids looked at her, puzzled; none of them knew how to respond.
 "The whoza whatsis, now?"
-Davis asked, scratching his head.
+Davis asked.

 Gatomon sighed and signaled for them to walk.
-As they moved deeper into the cave, she tried her best to explain it.
-"Ever since you guys left, things were peaceful here... until around a month ago," she said.
-"First of all, there was this crazy earthquake that shook the whole planet and changed how it looked... and then, all of a sudden, this bossy human appeared and started turning Digimon into his slaves!
+"After you guys left, things were peaceful here… until about a month ago," she said as they moved deeper into the cave.
+"First, there was this crazy earthquake.
+When it was over, everything looked different: the land, the water, even the sky… And then, all of a sudden, this bossy human appeared and started turning Digimon into his slaves!
 He calls himself 'The Digimon Emperor,' and he's already conquered half of the world!"

 Tai, TK and Kari were astonished.
 "Another human?"
 Tai asked.
 "Others can get here, too?
 How?"

-"Prevents Digivolution?...
-That's kind of creepy," TK admitted, glancing at Patamon.
-"He's like an anti-Digidestined, then..."
+"So, he's a Digidestined too?… That's kind of creepy," TK said, glancing at Patamon.
+"It sounds like he's more of an anti-Digidestined…"

 "Wait, you said it looks different?"
 Kari asked, then looked at Davis.
 "Davis, show her yours."

 Davis fumbled around in his pocket and yanked out the blue-ridged gizmo.
-"What, this?" he asked.
+"This?" he asked.

-The cat's ears pulled back and she snarled.
+The cat's ears pulled back.
 "That's it!" she hissed, her claws extending.
-"You work for the Emperor, don't you?"
+"You work for the Emperor, don't you?!"

 "He's right," Kari added.
 "He's our friend, Gatomon.
 Calm down!"

 Gatomon hesitated, then her ears swiveled back into upright position.
-"If you say so..." she mumbled.
-"Anyway, that black Digivice's power isn't just stopping us from Digivolving; it drains our energy, too...
-By the end of the day, the Digimon are all as weak as newborn kittens... unless they're his slaves already."
+"If you say so…" she mumbled.
+"But that black Digivice has some kind of effect on us, like it's sucking up our energy… The Digimon in his territory are all as weak as newborn kittens… unless they're his slaves."

-"You said that before," Tai said, kneeling before her.
+"You said that before," Tai said.
 "How does he enslave the Digimon?"

 Patamon looked even worse.
-"He just caught Biyomon and Tentomon today..." he mumbled.
-"I saw the whole thing..."
+"He just caught Biyomon and Tentomon today," he mumbled.

 Tai hung his head.
 His little friend was now in the control of a ruthless dictator, and helpless to resist him.
 "I see…" was all he could say.

-"What?"
-Kari snapped, furious.
-"Who does this guy think he is?"
+"What?!"
+Kari snapped, more furious than Davis had ever seen her.
+"Who does this guy think he is?!"

-"Digimon Emperor!" she snapped, stamping her foot.
-"I'll slap a Dark Ring on HIM!"
+"Digimon Emperor!" she said, stamping her foot.
+"I'll slap a Dark Ring on him!"

-From his throne, the Digimon Emperor heard this and chuckled, his screens each giving a close-up of one of the kids' faces.
-"Oh, you will, will you?..." he asked quietly.
-"Well, this is all just a game to me... and if you can't enjoy yourself, I'll have to ask you to leave."
+From his throne, the Digimon Emperor chuckled as Kari shouted, his screens giving close-ups of each of the kids' faces and his speakers recording their every word.
+"Oh, you will, will you?" he asked quietly.
+"Well, if you're not going to play by my rules, I'll have to ask you to leave."